-This policy seeks to ensure that Childlife undertakes its responsibilities with regard to the protection of children and/or vulnerable adults and will respond to concerns appropriately.
+This policy seeks to ensure that Childlife undertakes its responsibilities with regard to protection of children and/or vulnerable adults and will respond to concerns appropriately.

 The policy establishes a framework to support paid and unpaid staff in their practices and clarifies the organisation’s expectations.

-All staff (paid or unpaid) have responsibility to follow the guidance on safeguarding through Childlife’s related policies and to pass on any welfare concerns using the required procedures.
+All staff (paid or unpaid) have responsibility to follow the guidance on safeguarding through Childlife’s related policies, and to pass on any welfare concerns using the required procedures.